Blog Resources About Search Topics

 • “If I change this interface, what else breaks?”

-Code Wiki helps because it turns your repo into a navigable knowledge system:
+Code Wiki helps because it turns your repo into something you can browse like documentation:

 concept → linked explanation → linked symbol → linked file → diagram → follow-up questions

-That’s the workflow you want when you’re using AI as a multiplier — but you still need ground truth quickly.
+That’s the workflow you want when you are using AI as an assistant, but you still need ground truth quickly.

 What Code Wiki is best at (real-world use cases)